 Millennials will not stand in lines to fill out piles of forms.
 They will simply write a negative review, complain about their bad experience on Facebook, and turn to a bank that offers the combine both banking and technology to tailor its services online.
 Millennials know how to spread the word.
 If they like your service, you can expect more customers; if they don’t, you can anticipate the consequences.

-How online banking UX increases customer engagement and retention
+What change in banking industry can increase customer engagement and retention

 Creating disruptive digital solutions to increase the quality of service may be your key to engaging and retaining clients.
 It’s time for banks to focus on the user experience and work out viable UX strategies.
 Here are a few tips on how to do that:

 - Talk to clients.
 Banks should carry out UX research, collect feedback, and be open to criticism.
 Most importantly, banks should personalize their services based on what they learn from their clients.

 - Craft a digital transformation strategy.
 Ask a professional UX team for assistance in developing a UX strategy for online bank.

 - Design an intuitive UI.
 Easy switching between accounts, simple balance charts, clear menus, and other elements of good UI design make payment processing products more useful and more attractive.